danilkiff/pq3.ru/content/posts/06 - Capability-Driven Leadership/03-Engineering Capability Maps.md

 - "Infrastructure-as-code" is a prerequisite for "zero-downtime deploys"

 > The most dangerous capability to ignore is the one that gates ten others.

+Use the risk overlay to identify not just “enablers” but “blockers with high risk”.

+**Example**: “Immutable deployment” is a blocker and a risk concentration if it’s low-maturity, high-value, and ownerless.

 ---